Heshen: Ascendance

-Within a year of his initial employment, Heshen was promoted to vice-president of the Ministry of Revenue, and two months later was made a Grand Councilor.
+Within a year of his initial employment, Heshen was promoted to vice-president of the Ministry of Revenue.
+Two months later, he was made a Grand Councilor.
 Within three months, he was promoted even further to the Minister of the Imperial Household Department, a post usually filled with the most meritorious officials.
 In 1777, at the age of 27, Heshen was given the privilege of riding a horse within the Forbidden City, a prestigious privilege given only to high-ranking officials of elderly age.
-It was not long before Heshen was given control of both the Ministry of Revenue and the Civil Council, allowing him to control the revenue of the entire empire, and appoint his own henchmen to important posts within the officials.
+It was not long before Heshen was given control of both the Ministry of Revenue and the Civil Council, allowing him to control the revenue of the entire empire and appoint his own henchmen to important posts within the officials.

 The Salar Jahriyya Sufi revolt was put down by Fuk'anggan along with Agui and Li Shiyao Gansu in 1784, but Heshen was recalled for his failure during the revolt.

 Heshen's hold on the Qianlong Emperor was further strengthened when in 1790, his own son was married to the emperor's tenth and favorite daughter, Hexiao.
 Once secure of the Qianlong Emperor's favor and approbation, Heshen enjoyed great freedom of action.
 He became openly corrupt and practiced extortion on a grand scale.
 His supporters within the imperial system followed his lead, and his military associates prolonged campaigns in order to continue the benefits of additional funds.
-He abrogated powers and official posts, including that of Grand Councilor, and regularly stole public funds and tax revenue.
+He arrogated powers and official posts, including that of Grand Councilor, and regularly stole public funds and tax revenue.
 Taxes were raised again and again, and this led to the suffering of the people.
-Unfortunately, their suffering was compounded by severe floods of the Yellow River - an indirect result of the corruption where officials pocketed funds that were meant for the upkeep of canals and dams.
+Unfortunately, their suffering was compounded by severe floods of the Yellow River—an indirect result of the corruption where officials pocketed funds that were meant for the upkeep of canals and dams.
 Rising prices of rice led to many that simply starved to death.
-This widespread corruption and nepotism was the start of a century that led to the downfall of the Qing Dynasty.
+This widespread corruption and nepotism was the start of a century that led to the downfall of the Qing dynasty.

 In 1793, Heshen was responsible for hosting the Macartney Embassy to the imperial court.